-The ESA Section 7 consultation process is flawed, and the lack of a clear and transparent ESA consultation process is seriously jeopardizing the availability and use of effective products to the golf industry.
-In 2011, EPA, the U.S. Department of Agriculture (USDA), Fish and Wildlife Service (FWS), and NMFS asked the National Academy of Sciences (NAS) to evaluate the ESA consultation review process for pesticide registration actions related to endangered species.
-In November 2013, the NAS released its much-anticipated report on pesticides and endangered species stating that EPA, the NMFS, and the FWS should use a common approach when determining the potential effects a pesticide has on an endangered species and its environment.
-In 2014, the EPA began holding workshops to provide a forum for stakeholders to offer scientific and technical feedback on the joint interim approaches issued in November 2013.
-These stakeholder meetings continued throughout 2015.
+In 2011, EPA, US Department of Agriculture (USDA), USFWS and NMFS asked the National Academy of Sciences (NAS) to evaluate the ESA consultation review process and help the federal agencies come up with a better consultation process.
+In November 2013, the NAS released a much-anticipated report stating that EPA, NMFS, and USFWS should use a common approach when determining the potential effects a pesticide has on an endangered species and its environment.
+In 2014, the EPA began holding workshops to provide a forum for stakeholders to offer scientific and technical feedback on the joint interim approaches recommended by the NAS.
+Work continues between the federal agencies on crafting an effective and efficient ESA consultation process.